What is the OMFI (OPU Multi-Frame Indicator) Field?

 OMFI is an acronym for “OPU Multi-Frame Indicator.”

 We use the OMFI field when mapping/multiplexing multiple lower-speed ODUj tributary signals into an ODU4 server signal (where j ranges from 0 through 3 and can include flex or 2e).

 Whenever we are mapping/multiplexing these lower-speed ODUj tributary signals into an OPU4 server signal, we will do so on an 80 OPU4 frame Superframe basis.

 As we map and multiplex these lower-speed ODUj tributary signals into an OPU4 signal, we will create as many as 80 sets of GMP Mapping Parameter for each Superframe.

-At the Sink PTE, the OPU4 to ODUj De-Mapper circuit is going to need to know which set of GMP Parameter data pertains to which ODTU4.ts data-stream, to properly de-map out these ODUj tributary signals from these ODTU4.ts signals, within the incoming OPU4 signal.
+At the Sink PTE, the OPU4 to ODUj De-Mapper circuit will need to know which set of GMP Parameter data pertains to which ODTU4.ts data-stream to properly de-map out these ODUj tributary signals from these ODTU4.ts signals, within the incoming OPU4 signal.

 The de-mapper will use the OMFI field (within each OPU4 frame) to figure this out.

 We will explain this concept in greater detail later on in this blog.